 After a refreshing dip in the hotel’s infinity pool and a shower, we were ready to head out again.
-This evening we decided to stay local and eat at Clarke Quay, just over the road from our hotel.
-This district by the Singapore River has been transformed in recent years, with bars and restaurants along the waterfront making it a lively destination.
+In the evening we decided to stay local and eat at Clarke Quay, just over the road from our hotel.
+This district by the Singapore River has been transformed in recent years with bars and restaurants along the waterfront making it a lively destination.

 We selected salted caramel ice cream cones and took these to the water’s edge where we sat on the wall (like everyone else) watching the small tour boats with their twinkling lights pass by.
 One tip, try to eat the ice cream quickly as in the tropical heat it melts very fast, ours dripped and we had to mop up with some tissues.